 We treat conditions such as heel pain from spurs and plantar fasciitis, arch pain, bunions, hammertoes, and sprains of the foot and ankle.
 We provide custom orthotics and shoes.
 We also specialize in surgical and non-surgical treatment of diabetic problems affecting the foot including diabetic neuropathy and ulcers.

-Our office location in Long Island is only a short distance from the communities of New Hyde Park, Lake Success, Mineola, Garden City, Floral Park, Bellerose, Port Washington, Great Neck, and other towns of Nassau County.
+Our office location in Long Island is only a short distance from the communities of Lake Success, Lake Success, Mineola, Garden City, Floral Park, Bellerose, Port Washington, Great Neck, and other towns of Nassau County.
 The offices in New York City are only a few steps from the West 4th subway station West Village and the Columbus Circle subway station in Midtown.

 Dr. Alencherry graduated from Cornell University with a Bachelor of Science degree in Molecular Biology and Concentration in Applied Economics & Management.
 He earned his medical degree in Podiatric Medicine and Surgery at the New York College of Podiatric Medicine in New York City.
 He continued his education with a four-year Residency at the New York Hospital Queens, where he was appointed Chief Resident in his final year.